 Produced with a digital printing process that provides photographic like image quality of detailed logos or special designs, Metalcraft's RFID Credential Tags and Name Badges are the perfect solution when you want your image to leave a lasting impression.

-If you’re handling a concert or other event with lines of people awaiting access, use wristbands to quickly and efficiently manage crowd entry.
-More efficient than traditional ticket systems, each wristband features a durable adhesive-closure eliminating the ease of tampering and removal.
+If you’re handling a concert or other event with lines of people awaiting access, use RFID wristbands to quickly and efficiently manage crowd entry.
+The wristbands feature an RFID inlay to grant access with ease.
+The wristbands feature an RFID inlay to grant access with ease.

 RFID for People Resources

 Everything You Wanted To Know About RFID Badges

 Whether it’s allowing access to events like concerts or tradeshows or managing events at museums or aquariums, we have all seen RFID (radio frequency identification) Badges, but do we really understand how they work or what they can do for us?

 What is RFID?
 A Basic Guide to Radio Frequency Identification